Formal groups and quantum cohomology

 Let $\scrC$ be a complex of $\bF_p$-vector spaces, which has the structure of an algebra over the $\bF_p$-coefficient version of the Fulton-MacPherson operad.
 Recall that the action of $\mathit{Sym}_p$ on $\mathit{FM}_p$ is free.
 The associated Cohen operation is a map

 defined as follows:

 On the middle lines, the $\mathit{Sym}_p$-action is trivial on the $\scrC$-factor.
 Because their definition involves \eqref{eq:equivariant-diagonal}, these operations are not expected to be additive.
-Note that we could also have defined our operations using $\bZ/p$, but the additional classes not contained in $H^*(\mathit{FM}_p/\mathit{Sym}_p;\bF_p(l)) \subset H^*(\mathit{FM}_p/(\bZ/p);\bF_p)$ are spurious (do not lead to any actually new operations).
+Note that we could also have defined our operations using $\bZ/p$, but of course, the resulting operations would still lie in the subspace $H^*(\mathit{FM}_p/\mathit{Sym}_p;\bF_p(l)) \subset H^*(\mathit{FM}_p/(\bZ/p);\bF_p)$.
 For computational purposes, let's spell out what happens when one decodes \eqref{eq:cohen-operations-2}:

 \begin{lemma} Suppose that we have an cycle $c \in \scrC$ of degree $l$.
 Then $c^{\otimes p} \in \scrC^{\otimes p}$ is a cycle which is $\mathit{Sym}_p$-invariant up to an $\bF_p(l)$-twist, and which therefore represents a class in $H^*_{\mathit{Sym}_p}(\scrC^{\otimes p} \otimes \bF_p(l))$.
 Similarly, suppose that we have a chain $B \in C_*(\mathit{FM}_p;\bF_p)$ with the property that $\partial B$ goes to zero in $C_*(\mathit{FM}_p) \otimes_{\mathit{Sym}_p} \bF_p(l)$.
 Such a chain represents a class $[B] \in H_*(\mathit{FM}_p/\mathit{Sym}_p;\bF_p(l))$.
 As a consequence of the properties of $B$ and $c$, the image of $B \otimes c^{\otimes p}$ under the operad action is a cycle in $\scrC$.
 That cycle represents the image of $[c]$ under \eqref{eq:cohen-operations}, paired with $[B]$. \end{lemma}